swift-develop/cs404.1-1/program1.md

 file along with the appropriate Bazel configuration has already been setup for you in the `shell` directory.
 You simply need to fill out each file with the appropriate code.

+In order for tests to pass and ensure that you get the proper grade that you deserve, you must ensure that your output case-sensitively matches the output that the tests expect.

 Note: some students have reported issues with working with `bash` under Windows.
 For Windows users, it is recommended to use the [Linux Subsystem](https://docs.microsoft.com/en-us/windows/wsl/faq) to get a native Linux environment under Windows.